avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 [/IOTCONNECT Python Lite SDK](https://github.com/avnet-iotconnect/iotc-python-sdk-lite) examples, as.
 The /IOTCONNECT Python Lite SDK client interface closely matches that of this /IOTCONNECT Greengrass SDK Client.

+It is recommended that you get familiar with building and deploying the Basic Example before proceeding to create your own component.

-Here are the minimal high level steps that can be followed when making your own Components based on examples.
+Here are the minimal high level steps that can be followed when making your own Components based on the Basic Example.
 We will be using *my-component* as the Component directory and *com.mycompany.MyComponent* as the Component name:
 * Copy the basic-example code into a directory named *my-component*. *my-component* directory should contain recipe.yaml and other files.
 * Specify your Component version in gdk-config.json.